Zane Grey: Reception by critics

 The more books Grey sold, the more the established critics, such as Heywood Broun and Burton Rascoe, attacked him.
 They claimed his depictions of the West were too fanciful, too violent, and not faithful to the moral realities of the frontier.
-They thought his characters unrealistic and much larger-than-life.
+They thought his characters unrealistic and much larger than life.
 Broun stated that "the substance of any two Zane Grey books could be written upon the back of a postage stamp."

 T. K. Whipple praised a typical Grey novel as a modern version of the ancient Beowulf saga, "a battle of passions with one another and with the will, a struggle of love and hate, or remorse and revenge, of blood, lust, honor, friendship, anger, grief—all of a grand scale and all incalculable and mysterious."
-But he also criticized Grey's writing: "His style, for example, has the stiffness which comes from an imperfect mastery of the medium.
+However, he also criticized Grey's writing: "His style, for example, has the stiffness which comes from an imperfect mastery of the medium.
 It lacks fluency and facility."

 Grey based his work in his own varied first-hand experience, supported by careful note-taking, and considerable research.
 Despite his great popular success and fortune, Grey read the reviews and sometimes became paralyzed by negative emotions after critical ones.

 In 1923, a reviewer said Grey's "moral ideas ... [were] decidedly askew."
 Grey reacted with a 20-page treatise, "My Answer to the Critics."
 He defended his intentions to produce great literature in the setting of the Old West.
 He suggested that critics should ask his readers what they think of his books, and noted actor and fan John Barrymore as an example.
 Dolly warned him against publishing the treatise, and he retreated from a public confrontation.

 His novel The Vanishing American (1925), first serialized in The Ladies' Home Journal in 1922, prompted a heated debate.
 People recognized its Navajo hero as patterned after Jim Thorpe, a great Native American athlete.
 Grey portrayed the struggle of the Navajo to preserve their identity and culture against corrupting influences of the white government and of missionaries.
 This viewpoint enraged religious groups.
 Grey contended, "I have studied the Navaho Indians for 12 years.
 I know their wrongs.
 The missionaries sent out there are almost everyone mean, vicious, weak, immoral, useless men."
 To have the book published, Grey agreed to some structural changes.
 With this book, Grey completed the most productive period of his writing career, having laid out most major themes, character types, and settings.

 His Wanderer of the Wasteland is a thinly disguised autobiography.
 One of his books, "Tales of the Angler's El Dorado, New Zealand," helped establish the Bay of Islands in New Zealand as a premier game fishing area.
 Several of his later writings (e.g., Rangle River) were based in Australia.